evanbliu/speech-api/explainers/contextual-biasing.md

 ## New API Components

-Contextual biasing is implemented through a new `phrases` attribute on the `SpeechRecognition` interface, which uses two new supporting interfaces: `SpeechRecognitionPhrase` and `SpeechRecognitionPhraseList`.
+Contextual biasing is implemented through a new `phrases` attribute on the `SpeechRecognition` interface, which uses the new `SpeechRecognitionPhrase` interface.

 ### 1. `SpeechRecognition.phrases` attribute
-This attribute is assigned a `SpeechRecognitionPhraseList` object to provide contextual hints for the recognition session.
+This attribute is an `ObservableArray<SpeechRecognitionPhrase>` that allows developers to provide contextual hints for the recognition session.
+It can be modified like a JavaScript `Array`.

 ### 2. `SpeechRecognitionPhrase` interface
 Represents a single phrase and its associated boost value.